Welcome

 The school aims to foster good relations between those who share a protected characteristic and those who do not share it by:

-• Promoting tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum including the role of young carers.
-This includes teaching in RE, citizenship and personal, social, health and economic (PSHE) education, but also activities in other curriculum areas.
+• Promoting acceptance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum including the role of young carers.
+This includes teaching in RE, citizenship and personal, social, health and economic education, but also activities in other curriculum areas such as RSE (Relationships and Sex Education).
 For example, as part of teaching and learning in English/reading, pupils will be introduced to literature from a range of cultures.

 • Working with our local community.
 This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community